techwithakhilesh/how-to-setup-ec2-server-on-aws/Readme2.md

 ✔ Speed / latency
 ✔ Cost

-3️⃣ Click “Launch Instance”
+### 3️⃣ Click “Launch Instance”

-### Go to EC2 Dashboard → Click Launch Instance
+#### Go to EC2 Dashboard → Click Launch Instance

-💡 Why?
    This opens the setup wizard to create your server.

 ### 4️⃣ Name Your Instance

   Examples:

   my-nginx-server
   dev-server

-💡 Why?
-Makes it easier to identify later.
+  💡 Why- Makes it easier to identify later.

 ### 5️⃣ Select an AMI (Operating System)

   Choose:

-### Amazon Linux (recommended for beginners)
+  Amazon Linux (recommended for beginners)
  Ubuntu

-💡 Why?
+ 💡 Why-
  AMI = OS image for your server.
  No OS = no server.

 ### 6️⃣ Choose Instance Type